-Since the late 1990s, the United States has seen a dramatic rise in the use and misuse of opioids, leading to record numbers of addictions and overdoses.
+Since the late 1990s, the United States has seen a dramatic rise in the use and misuse of opioids, with record numbers of addictions and overdoses.
 Tragically, opioid overdoses continue to be an issue in our region and across the country, leading to what we now know as the opioid epidemic.
-The city of Philadelphia has been hit particularly hard — the city’s opioid crisis remains among the worst in the nation.

-Independence Blue Cross (Independence) recognizes the devastating effects this crisis has had on people and families in our region and the community, and is committed to fighting the opioid epidemic.
-With a focus on protecting our members and community, Independence is taking a multi-pronged approach to combat this epidemic.
-One way that Independence is fighting the opioid crisis is by removing the cost for members for a lifesaving drug used to treat people who have overdosed on opioids.
+Independence Blue Cross (Independence) recognizes the devastating effects this crisis has had on people and families in our region and the community.
+We are committed to fighting the opioid epidemic using a multi-pronged approach.
+One way we are fighting the opioid crisis is by removing the cost for members for a lifesaving drug used to treat people who have overdosed on opioids.

 Putting Members First

 As part of these efforts, Independence is proud to announce that in 2022 it will continue to offer the opioid-reversal drug Narcan® (and the generic naloxone) at no cost* to our members who have prescription drug benefits through Independence.
 Narcan/Naloxone works by blocking the effects of opioids, and, in turn, can reverse an opioid overdose when administered in time.

 Since the $0 cost-share program was introduced in 2018, Independence has seen an almost 400 percent increase in Narcan prescriptions.